 In terms of location, the hotel is in the absolute perfect spot.
 Technically in Shibuya, it is a very short walk to the big and busy Shinjuku station, which has trains coming and going from everywhere, including Narita airport.
 This means it’s easy for you to get from the airport to the hotel using the Narita Express, without dragging your luggage all over Tokyo.
 Check out the train information here.

 Tokyo is deceptively big when you’re walking around, everything looks really close on google maps but hurts your legs more than you thought it would when you try to walk there.
 That said, you can walk to a lot of the big tourist attractions from the hotel, including the beautiful Shinjuku Gyoen National Garden, Yoyogi Park and the Tokyo Metropolitan Government Building for stunning, free views of the city and Mt.
 Fuji.
 Whatever you can’t walk to, you can easily catch a train to see.

 The hotel is on top of some retail space and there is an abundance of shopping and restaurants nearby, including the famed Tokyo Hands and Takashimaya stores as well as many more near Shinjuku station.
-There is also an Italian restaurant, Starbucks, Krispy Kreme and beautiful patisserie close by.
+There is also an Italian restaurant, Starbucks, Krispy Kreme and a beautiful patisserie close by.

 The room was huge, a fantastic size, especially by Tokyo standards.
 Everything about the room screams luxury and comfort.
 The first day we arrived at the hotel, Matt and I put on our robes and spent nearly the whole day enjoying the room – that’s how comfortable it is.